tasharen/ngui/Assets/NGUI/ReadMe - 3.0.0.txt

 - NEW: It's now possible to change the selection handles color via the NGUI menu.
 - NEW: UICheckbox is now a UIToggle, and you now specify a 'group' ID rather than a common root object.
 - NEW: Added TweenWidth and TweenHeight to tween widgets width and height properties.
-- NEW: You can now specify the label overflow method: shrink content, clamp content, or resize label.
+- NEW: You can now specify the label overflow method: shrink content, clamp content, resize height, or resize freely.
 - NEW: When labels are in "resize label" overflow mode, the drag handles will be greyed out.
 - FIX: DownloadTexture no longer leaves a shadow of the previous texture behind.
 - FIX: UIDragObject will no longer behave oddly with multiple touches.